The use of chiropractic or osteopathic manipulation has remained stable through the years.

 The percentage of respondents who used each of the most popular channels is as follows:

 Social media websites (6%)

 Online doctor directory websites (18%)

 Video websites (2%)

-As more and more of your potential patients are turning to online resources to look for chiropractors they can trust, it’s vital that you invest in the right online channels as part of your online marketing strategy.
+As more and more of your potential patients are turning to online resources to look for chiropractors they can trust, you must invest in the right online channels as part of your online marketing strategy.

-Following a cohesive and dynamic online marketing strategy will not only drive more qualified traffic to your website, but will also help you build a positive online reputation.
-Chiropractors who are following a solid online marketing strategy are more likely to capture and nurture leads and drive more new patients to their offices.
+Following a cohesive and dynamic online marketing strategy will not only drive more qualified traffic to your website but will also help you build a positive online reputation.
+Chiropractors who follow a solid online marketing strategy are more likely to capture and nurture leads and drive more new patients to their offices.